haxetink/tink_web/advanced/access-control.md

 # Access Control

+Summary to implementing access control:

+1. Write a `Session` implementation
+1. Add a type parameter, which is your `Session` implementation, to `Router`
+1. Pass an "authed" `Context` to Router's `route` function
+1. Implement access control logic with the `@:restrict` meta or the special `user` argument

 ## Context

 A `Router` requires a `Context` to work.
 A `Context` stores various information related to the current request.